zuozhenggh/learning-library/oci-library/oci-hol/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ### For Windows:

-1. Open a command prompt as an **administrator**, and create the following script for configuring the usage tracker.
+1. Open a command prompt as an **Administrator**, and create the following script for configuring the usage tracker.

     ```
     <copy>